 The cost of hosting for your blog

 Blog hosting is basically taking care of the data that your blog uses and making it available through a server.
-It’s available for very low cost these days.
+It’s available for a very low cost these days.
 Years ago, it used to cost far more to buy blog hosting.
-To give you an example of this, the cost of hosting is currently $3.45 from BlueHost or $2.99 from GoDaddy.
+To give you an example of this, the cost of hosting is currently $3.45 from Bluehost or $2.99 from GoDaddy.

-There are a few different options with hosting.
+There are a few different options for hosting.
 When you start out, you will be fine with just getting shared hosting.
 GoDaddy explains shared hosting as being part of a building of apartments.
 Basically, you are renting one section of a server to host your blog data and content.

 Other more advanced options including using a shared but upgraded server.
 This is an option that would be more suited to a more advanced blogger.
 They would benefit from upgraded services and a faster server.